boshtannik/embedded-nano-mesh/README.md

 # Mesh Network Protocol for embedded devices
+Pure version of embedded-nano-mesh protocol.
+This version has no ping_pong and transaction sending methods and their logic implementation.

 This is the mesh network protocol.
 It allows to turn almost any kind of MCU device + Radio module device into a mesh node.
 It is designed to be lightweight, easy to use and portable to many plaftorms.
 The protocol